Skip to content

 Can foreigners legally marry at a French château?

 Not directly.
-A French civil marriage must take place at a town hall (mairie) and at least one partner must have been resident in that commune for 30 continuous days.
+A French civil marriage must take place at a town hall (mairie), and at least one partner must have lived in that commune for 30 continuous days.
 Almost every international couple handles the legal marriage at home and holds a symbolic, blessing, or religious ceremony at the château.
-The blessing or symbolic ceremony carries the full editorial weight of the wedding day; the legal step is administrative.
-Three properties on this page carry consecrated chapels suitable for Catholic, Anglican, or interfaith blessings: Château Challain, Château du Pordor, and Prieuré Notre Dame de Conil (a former 12th-century Cistercian priory).
-Catholic sacramental marriages with full canonical validity require the parish priest's involvement and are usually held in the local village church before the château reception.
-Bilingual or English-only celebrants lead the symbolic ceremony at the estate; the wedding-services ecosystem carries dozens of these, all working comfortably with international couples.
-Full process detail in our legal pathway guide.
+Some estates carry a consecrated chapel suitable for Catholic, Anglican, or interfaith blessings.
+A Catholic sacramental marriage with full canonical validity needs the parish priest's involvement and is usually held in the local village church before the château reception.
+Bilingual or English-speaking celebrants lead symbolic ceremonies at the estate.
+Full process detail is in our legal pathway guide.

 Which French region is best for a destination château wedding?